lubuntu-team/manual/source/5/5.1/lxqt-panel.rst

 To change what commands when you click on the custom command is under the :guilabel:`Mouse Commands` heading.
 To run a command with clicking on the applet enter the command in the :guilabel:`Click` in mouse commands.
 To run a specific command upon going up on the mouse wheel enter the command in the :guilabel:`Wheel Up` field.
 To run a specific command with scrolling down on the mousewheel enter the command in the :guilabel:`Wheel Down` field.

+To add an applet that can show your current keyboard layout and if capslock, numlock, or scrollock is pressed use the :guilabel:`Keyboard State Indicator` applet.

 To have a set of eyes that look towards where the mouse cursor is add the :guilabel:`QEyes` widget.
 The eyes look towards where the mouse cursor is relative to from the eye.

 .. image:: QEyes.png